dglazier/rad/README.md

       cr.DefineForAllTypes(name, Form("rad::MissMass(%s,%s,components_p4)",names::ReactionMap().data(),neg.data()));
     }

+Note components_p4 => px,py,pz,pm.
+Using components_p4 allows DefineForAllTypes to switch in the approriate componenets for rec or truth.

 Here use of DefineForAllTypes adds columns for both rec_ and tru_ variables. "name" will be the name of the new column, and neg is the list of particles to be subtracted e.g. "{el,po}" . rad is able to use this to find the actual index of the electron and positron for the event and subtract those particles.